Compare 4G broadband deals

 Three 4G broadband

 According to Opensignal, 4G download speeds on the Three network average 19.3Mbps.
 This puts Three's 4G speeds around the top end of what you would expect to get from an ADSL broadband package.
 It is the third-fastest of the four MNO providers.

 According to Opensignal, 4G download speeds on the O2 network average 17.3Mbps.
 This puts O2's 4G speeds close to the average you would expect from a standard ADSL home broadband deal.
 It is the slowest of the four MNO providers.

 Sticking to providers who offer an expanded range of 4G broadband products – not just 4G SIMs, but also MiFi, dongles and/or home 4G broadband – the list is actually relatively short.
 Here's who they are and a brief description of what they offer.

 What you need will depend on the type of 4G broadband that is best suited to your purposes.

-- A 4G home router – If you take out a 4G home broadband deal with a 4G wifi router for the home from Three, say, you will get the router your need in the package when you take it out.
-Same with any other provider – if you take out the deal, you'll get the router
+- A 4G home router – If you take out a 4G home broadband deal with a 4G wifi router for the home from Three, say, you will get the router you need in the package when you take it out.
+The same applies with any other provider – if you take out the deal, you'll get the router

 - A 4G MiFi device or dongle – If it's 4G mobile broadband your after in this particular guise, you're going to need a MiFi device or a dongle.
-Now, usually you won't get this for free with your deal.
-You'll have to buy it up-front.
+This usually isn’t provided for free – you’ll have to buy it yourself upfront.
 We're not entirely certain why this differs from the free router you can expect from every other type of broadband but hey, we don't make the rules!